ryanmio/kenya-nigeria-prep-hallucination-audit/docs/investigation_log.md

 ---

 *This log will be updated as the investigation progresses.
 All entries reflect my thinking at the time of writing and may be revised based on new evidence.*

+*If you conduct related analyses that contradict these notes, please share them.
+Transparent records of failed replications help us understand where our assumptions may be flawed.*